 Kritias Boy (ca. 480 BC)

 In the Severe style, sculptors began to make statues more true to life, and with more feeling in their faces and their movements.
 Instead of all being standing straight up and looking sacred and peaceful, now statues began to do things: drive a chariot, carry something, throw a spear, or ride a horse.
 They have emotional expressions.
 (The same thing happened a little earlier in vase-painting).
-Instead of all being young men and women, Severe Style sculptors carved older men and children too.
+Instead of all being young men and women, Severe Style sculptors carved older people and children too.

 This video of the Zeus-Poseidon statue lets you see it from all sides